dmac1000/react_postcode_checker/README.md

 * [Setup](#setup)

 ## General info
-The user enter postcode details and is validated using [@postcode.io API](http://postcodes.io/) and the location is displayed on a map.
+The user enters their postcode, which is validated using [@postcode.io API](http://postcodes.io/) and the location is displayed on a map.
 For Leaflet inspiration [@sabrinasuarezarrieta](https://dev.to/sabrinasuarezarrieta/how-to-implement-react-leaflet-js-maps-in-your-react-project-igo)
 Resolve missing default Leaflet Marker [@ghybs](https://github.com/ghybs/leaflet-defaulticon-compatibility)